 copyright: Glenys Livingstone 2007

-There is also a relevant YouTube video: Triple Spiral @ Bru-na-BigTree
+There is a related YouTube video: Triple Spiral @ Bru-na-BigTree

 1 Martin Brennan, The Stones of Time, p.37.